Photographs from the Prologue Room & First Term Room of the Franklin Delano Roosevelt Memorial

 - Statue of Roosevelt with his beloved dog Fala in Room Three

 - Sculptural relief of Roosevelt's funeral cortege, statue of his wife and First Lady Eleanor Roosevelt & plaza steps with a timeline of events during Roosevelt's presidency in the Fourth

-Photographs from Prologue Room and Room One (First Term Room) of the Franklin D. Roosevelt Memorial in West Potomac Park, part of Washington DC's National Mall and Memorial Parks including the
+Photographs from Prologue Room and Room One (First Term Room) of the Franklin D. Roosevelt Memorial, West Potomac Park, National Mall and Memorial Parks including

 - Bronze statue of FDR in a wheelchair

 - Words of Roosevelt inscribed into the granite walls

 - Red South Dakota granite walls inscribed with iconic quotes from President Roosevelt